alinakazzaa/SQ-handbook/README.md

 To ensure code is consistent and to minimise bugs, each piece of functionality must be tested before code is written using this functionality.

-In this example project, using JUnit testing provided by Java, which is a tool that allows automated testing by assertion or pass/fail.

 To define TDD, follow these steps:

 1. Add a test for piece of functionality